Email FacebookTwitterMenu burgerClose thin

 This is a permanent arrangement, and property can only be removed from this type of trust with the permission of everyone named in the trust.
 The property inside an irrevocable living trust is owned by the trust, and thus taxes are paid via the trust.
 There are several types of irrevocable trusts, including:

-• Irrevocable marital trust: Also known as a bypass trust, it transfers assets from one spouse to another at the time of the first spouse’s death.
+• Irrevocable marital trust: Also known as a bypass trust.
+It transfers assets from one spouse to another at the time of the first spouse’s death.

 Revocable living trusts